 length of the fabric, and weft yarns, which run the width of the fabric.

-All of our sheets are machine washable.
+All of our towels are machine washable.
 We recommend using

 warm water, non-phosphate soap in the washing cycle, and a cool, tumble